-The funds are running a little low and you have jumped at the chance to do a little bit of DIY in your uncle's new house while he's on holiday.
-Below are two sets of instructions.
+You've agreed to do a little bit of DIY for your neighbour while he's on holiday.
+Below are two sets of instructions for the job.
 Which set is more effective?
-Give reasons and examples.
+Give reasons for your answers.
 (Remember to check the list of features of instruction texts).